Barre Workout For Over 50

 While barre workouts already include strength training elements, adding additional strength training exercises can help further build muscle mass, increase bone density, and boost metabolism.
 Incorporate exercises using resistance bands, free weights, or weight machines to target all major muscle groups.

-See also Kettlebell Workouts For Over 50
+See also Crossfit Workouts For Over 50

 Adding Rest and Recovery Days